3ndG4me/socat/README.md

 # socat
-Mirror of the socat source code with pre-built releases for Windows and Linux (x64 and x86)
+Mirror of the socat source code with pre-built releases for Windows, Linux (x64 and x86), and MacOS (x64)

 # Releases
 Both x64 and x86 binaries for Linux and Windows can be downloaded from the "Releases" section of this repo.
 An x64 MacOS binary is available as well: